 4. Pull the bulb straight out from the socket.

-- Press a new bulb into the socket, insert it into the taillamp housing and turn the socket clockwise into the taillamp housing until it clicks.
-The sidemarker lamp does not have a release tab and therefore will not click when it is installed. - 6.
+- 5. Press a new bulb into the socket, insert it into the taillamp housing and turn the socket counterclockwise until it is locked in place. - 6.
 Reinstall the rear lamp assembly and tighten the screws.